1. Is it true that Doodles don't shed?

 Sebaceous Adenitis (SA) Skin Disorder, and sometimes Thyroid malfunctions.

-A breeder has to -purchase a breeding dog (This is commonly double the "pet price", or can be up
+A breeder has to -purchase a breeding dog (This is commonly 4x the "pet price", or can be up to

 dog is fit to breed.
 If any of the testing is failed, the dog is then spayed or neutered (extra